 With John Powell QC she established and until recently edited Sweet and Maxwell’s Encyclopedia of Financial Services Law and she has a particular expertise in the application of the Financial Services and Markets Act 2000 to investment business activity.

-‘An undisputed guru when it comes to FS and consumer credit thanks to her specialist knowledge “She’s efficient and very easy to work with as she will listen to instructions.”‘ – Chambers and Partners 2016, Financial Services.
+‘An undisputed guru when it comes to FS and consumer credit thanks to her specialist knowledge “She’s efficient and very easy to work with as she will listen to instructions.”‘ – Chambers & Partners 2016, Financial Services

 “She’s a very well-respected academic in the FS area.
 When she writes an article, everyone reads it with interest.”
-“Her quality of analysis cannot be matched.” – Chambers and Partners 2015, Financial Services.
+“Her quality of analysis cannot be matched.” – Chambers & Partners 2015, Financial Services

-“She really is a guru and she easily produces advice on very complex technical regulations.” – Chambers and Partners 2016, Consumer Law.
+“She really is a guru and she easily produces advice on very complex technical regulations.” – Chambers & Partners 2016, Consumer Law

 ‘”The go-to person for difficult technical questions on the consumer credit act.”
-Testament to her knowledge of her subject, she has produced some of the leading textbooks in this field of the law.’ – Chambers and Partners 2013.
+Testament to her knowledge of her subject, she has produced some of the leading textbooks in this field of the law.’ – Chambers & Partners 2013

 ‘Professor Eva Lomnicka continues to attract applause.
-As editor of the definitive encyclopaedia on consumer credit, she is widely regarded as one of the most clued-up practitioners in the field.’ – Chambers UK 2010;
+As editor of the definitive encyclopaedia on consumer credit, she is widely regarded as one of the most clued-up practitioners in the field.’ – Chambers & Partners 2010

-Clients think that she is “simply excellent” because “she has everything at her fingertips – there’s no need to lay it out because she is there with you”, while peers acknowledge that “there aren’t many who come near her in level of experience.” – Chambers Directory, 2001-2002
+Clients think that she is “simply excellent” because “she has everything at her fingertips – there’s no need to lay it out because she is there with you”, while peers acknowledge that “there aren’t many who come near her in level of experience.” – Chambers & Partners, 2001-2002

 - Encyclopaedia of Consumer Credit Law, Sweet & Maxwell 1975 (looseleaf), General Editor